mathieu/decisions-on-ml/ml-service/README.md

 - [A static RESTful ML microservice for scikit-learn models serialized in pickle](ml-model-static-hosting/README.md): A sample of a predictive microservice running a Random Forest Classification model to predict a default for a loan repayment.
 The ml model has been serialized with pickle.
 Features values are directly sent as http parameters.
 The microservice exposes an OpenAPI descriptor.

 - [A generic REST ML microservice for scikit-learn models serialized in joblib](ml-model-dynamic-hosting/README.md): A sample of a lightweight REST/JSON microservice to run multiple sklearn ML models captured as joblib files.

-The SDK folder includes:
-- a ready to use Java SDK,
-- the recipe to generate a new SDK with open-api-generator based on the OpenApi description of the ML backend.